EpicBrainUser/python-booklet/python_booklet.typ

 // TBA: Give an example

-= Testing
+= Testing  <testing_chapter>
 So far we've just been writing code and hoping that it works, then running it and testing it 'interactively' that way.
 This isn't ideal, and you can't see just from looking at code whether it does what you want it to.
-Instead, I'll introduce you to how to write code to test your other code. \
+Instead, I'll introduce you to how to write code to test your other code.
+This is also crucial for finding logical and semantic errors that otherwise go under the radar, as I showed in my Errors chapter. \
 \

 == A very simple example